 The shopping experience might consist of on-line browsing and/or store visits resulting in a list of options.
 Easy website navigation might be important to on-line shoppers.
 Website analytics and clickstream analysis could be useful in better understanding the experiences of on-line shoppers.
 The decision experience would involve the person choosing one of the options.
 The purchase experience would involve the person (now customer) placing the order on-line or paying for the product at a store counter.
 An intuitive on-line payment process or not having to wait in line at a store might be important.
 The delivery experience would involve waiting for the delivery of the product and the actual delivery itself.
 On-line status updates and late delivery notifications might be useful to the customer.
 Data on customer delivery inquiries and queries could be analyzed.
 The setup experience would involve the customer unpacking the laptop computer and attempting to get it up-and-running.
 Instructions and product support contact information might be important to the customer.
 The usage experience would involve the customer using the laptop computer.
 Access to product support resources might be important to the customer.
-The usage experience would involve the customer using the laptop computer.
-Access to issue at any time during the process and so there might be an issue resolution experience.
+The customer could encounter an issue at any time during the process and so there might be an issue resolution experience.
 Short wait times and issue resolution status updates might be important to the customer.